 - marketing: brochures, posters, flyers, product sheets, catalogs, menus, ads, press kits

 - packaging/products: bottle and box labels, CD/DVD discs and cases, book covers, clothing

 Read Kate's article in Oz magazine on logo design

 - environmental: signage, installations

 - copy & content: advertising, press releases, feature articles and columns, proposals, scripts, web pages, proofreading

 - web sites: creative and organizational consulting, content development, HTML and CSS coding (custom design or modify templates), image creation (backgrounds, buttons, rollovers, etc.), Flash-style animations

 I don't do what I do to collect awards.
-I'd rather my clients (and their clients) — not some committee — praise our work.
+I'd rather my clients (and their clients) — not some committee — praise the work.
 However, I have earned some recognition: